Tampa retailer says construction worker on city project harassed her employee

 According to Ferrari, in the days following Memorial Day, a construction worker assigned to the job site outside her business repeatedly harassed a Valhalla employee, who had to walk through the construction zone to get to the store’s entrance.

-“I would say, one out of ten, probably the content was probably a four, but the unrelentingness would probably closer to a seven out of ten,” Ferrari continued.
+“I would say, one out of 10, probably the content was probably a four, but the unrelentingness would probably be closer to a seven out of 10,” Ferrari continued.

 The Valhalla employee, who we’ve chosen not to identify, said the persistent catcalling happened for three days straight.
 She said the construction worker even entered the women’s boutique to browse the store, which made her and a coworker even more uncomfortable.